 Street photography is all about telling a story in a single frame and that’s an amazing thing.
 It is also about documenting everyday life and society on the streets.
-There is a definition on Wikipedia: It is sometimes called candid photography, it is a photography type that is conducted for art or inquiry that features unmediated chance encounters at random incidents within public places.
+There is a definition at Wikipedia: It is sometimes called candid photography, it is a photography type that is conducted for art or inquiry that features unmediated chance encounters at random incidents within public places.

 - It is about documenting everyday life and society.

 - It is taken at public places (mall, beach, park, bus, subway, doctor’s office, grocery store and street etc.)

 - It is generally done candidly (without permission and without knowledge of your subjects).